pamelatech/scim-use-case-revamp/use_cases.md

    A good example of this is use case is those Organization that have their HR application, and the lifecycle of the resource (typically groups and Users) is done by that application.
    We could also have this use case where the RM is extended with the Roles of RC/RU for extra resources that are not authoritative by the "HR System", but normally that bring more complexity to the authority models for the CRUD operation of the resources.
    The Resource Subscribers will consume all the resource information from the RM.
-   Typically we will see this use case in mid to large organization where no structure method to handle the resources and the Organization start fresh or it is a greenfield Organization.
+   Typically we will see this use case in mid to large organization where no structure method to handle the resources and they start fresh or it is a greenfield.

 ### 3.4.
 One or more ERC, one RC/RU, with single RM and multiple RS